qiubix/DCL_BayesNetwork/test/test_cases.md

 # Test cases

 0. NetworkBuilder
-- should read SIFT point cloud from input port
 - should build network with only one feature node
+- should have the same number of feature nodes as points in cloud
+- should have unique ids
 - should build network with multiple feature nodes
 - should fill CPTs acording to number of parents
 - should set default probability values for feature nodes
 - should have only one child node
 - should not have cycles
 - should have nodes with unique names
-- should write network to output port

 1. BayesNetwork class
 + should initialize empty network